 Once the grand jury has indicted the suspect, the defendant will proceed to the initial hearing.
 The defendant will then proceed to a hearing where he or she will hear the formal charges, enter a plea, and determine whether bail or bond is required for his or her release.
 The defendant should be appointed an attorney before the hearing.

-Notably, the DOJ does not just seek out evidence from suspects – sometimes targets or witnesses will also be required to speak to the DOJ or other agencies.
-Sometimes, the prosecutor might suggest for a witness or target to come in for a ‘proffer interview.’
-These interviews require the target to give information to the DOJ, and they will not use the information against this person – only if the person is truthful.
 The DOJ can unilaterally decide if the target lied during the interview, and then, that target faces liability.
-If the DOJ believes the target, then they merely become a witness in the primary target’s case, and receive some immunity or lowered sentence.
+If the DOJ believes the target, then they merely become a witness in the primary target’s case and receive some immunity or lowered sentence.
 Either way, most attorneys are uncomfortable with this arrangement because the DOJ then gets unfettered access to information while the client faces imprisonment.